 Additionally, the rubber can crack over time.
 Not only will this create a squeaking noise when the wipers are used, but it can also leave streaks behind.

 If you haven’t bought wipers from a reputable manufacturer, they could have defects.
 If the wipers squeak from day one, this is likely the cause.

-Sometimes, the wipers sat on the shelf too long and the rubber has hardened.
-While other times, they are simply cheap wipers that can’t get the job done.
+Sometimes, the wipers will have sat on the shelf too long, and the rubber will have hardened.
+Other times, they are simply cheap wipers that can’t get the job done.

 The easiest fix is to clean the blades.
 Over time, the windshield wiper is going to build up grime and debris.
 Thankfully, you only need a couple of common household products to clean the rubber.

 Start by cleaning the windshield with a glass cleaner.
 Use a squeegee to remove the cleaner with a streak-free finish.

 Now, you can apply that same cleaner to the wiper blade.
 Use a clean cloth to wipe the cleaner off along the entire length of the blade.
 While you do this, you can check the condition of the blade to ensure it is still in good shape.

 2. Fill Windshield Washer Fluid